rsacramento/cloudformation-cockroachcloud-resources/docs/user/src/main/docs/stories/serverless-cluster/README.md

 ## Create a Cluster

-The following cloudformation will create a serverless cluster with 2 CockroachDB databases and 3 SQL users.
+The following cloudformation template will create a serverless cluster with 2 CockroachDB databases and 3 SQL users, and output some of the information needed to connect to its databases.

 ```yaml
   CockroachCluster: